khos2ow/cloudstack-deb-builder/README.md

 You can replace `ubuntu1604` tag by `ubuntu1404` or `latest` if you want.

+### Build local repository

+You can clone the CloudStack source code from repository locally on your machine and build packages against that.

+#### Clone Apache CloudStack source code

+The first step required is to clone the CloudStack source code somewhere on the filesystem, in `/tmp` for example:

+    git clone https://github.com/apache/cloudstack.git /tmp/cloudstack

+Now that you have done so we can continue.

-### Build packages
+#### Build packages of local repository

-Now that we have the Docker images we can build packages by mapping `/tmp` into `/mnt/build` in the container.
+Now that we have cloned the CloudStack source code locally, we can build packages by mapping `/tmp` into `/mnt/build` in the container.
 (Note that the container always expects the `cloudstack` code exists in `/mnt/build` path.)

     docker run \
         -v /tmp:/mnt/build \